engtomhat/focus-guard/README.md

 ## Installation

+### Chrome
 1. Clone this repository
-2. Go to `chrome://extensions` or `edge://extensions`
+2. Go to `chrome://extensions`
 3. Enable "Developer mode"
 4. Click "Load unpacked"
+5. Select the `chrome` directory

+### Firefox
+1. Clone this repository
+2. Go to `about:debugging`
+3. Click "This Firefox"
+4. Click "Load Temporary Add-on"
-5. Select the extension directory
+5. Select any file in the `firefox` directory

 ## Usage